Working with Environments¶

 All environments in a build place will undergo a daily shutdown.
 This is done to reduce the amount of utilized resources.

-The Daily Environment Shutdown Time can be set and viewed in the Build Place Settings.
+The Daily Environment Shutdown Time can be set and viewed in the Build Place Settings page.
 This schedule is applicable to all environments ordered for the build place.

 When an environment is ordered, the daily shutdown time at that time of ordering will be applicable for it and can be seen on the environment card.
 If the shutdown time is changed, the new schedule will be only be applicable to newly ordered environments whilst the old environments follow the previous schedule.